Development of the front-end electronics for a cost-effective PET-like detector system: Introduction

 \section{Introduction}

 Large industrial processes have a significant influence on the environment.
 However, even if most people's environmental awareness has already changed and improved significantly, there are still areas where a change proves to be very difficult.
 Typical examples of such areas are large-scale industrial processes that deal with the processing of densely packed and moving granular material like waste incineration or the treatment of bulk solids in process, chemical, pharmaceutical, and food industry.
-To improve them, bulk internal information of such large, dense, and even optically opaque systems is needed.
-Positron emission particle tracking (PEPT) is capable of providing this information experimentally.
+To improve them, bulk internal information of such large, dense, and even optically opaque systems (like particle movement and gas dispersion) is needed.
+Positron emission particle tracking (PEPT) is able to provide some of the required information experimentally, as it can track particle motion within these systems.

 Since PEPT is based on positron-electron annihilation, this method works by placing a positron-emitting radioisotope inside the vessel under investigation.
 The emitted positrons form back-to-back gamma-ray pairs by their immediate (after 0.53\,mm on average or, at the latest, after 2.28\,mm \cite{positronRangeNa-22}) annihilation with an electron of the surrounding matter.
-The two detection points of the associated 511\,keV gamma rays can be connected by a straight line (back-to-back gamma rays), which thus also contains their common point of origin.
+The two detection points of the associated 511\,keV gamma rays can be connected by a straight line, which thus also contains their common point of origin (back-to-back gamma rays).
 Hence, the position of the positron-emitting radioisotope can either be determined by time-of-flight (TOF) differences of the associated gamma rays or by the intersection of at least two of these straight lines.
 Therefore, unlike PET, PEPT is not an imaging but a tracking method.

 PEPT was developed at the University of Birmingham in the late 1980s/early 1990s \cite{PEPTDevelopment1,PEPTDevelopment2}, and has been widely used to study particle trajectories and velocities in the context of process engineering ever since.
 The work of Windows-Yule et al. \cite{PEPTReview} gives a comprehensive overview of the most commonly used detector systems, doping procedures, simulations, and tracking algorithms.